nwtime/ntpwww/content/en/support/servers/_index.md

 #### Reporting Broken Time Servers

-Anyone discovering [Time Servers](/support/servers/timeserver) that are broken (e.g. non-functional, incorrect stratum, etc.) for an extended period of time should contact [webmaster](mailto:webmaster@nwtime.org) only after attempting to contact the server operator.
+Anyone discovering [Time Servers](/support/servers/timeserver) that are broken for an extended period of time should contact the [webmaster](mailto:webmaster@nwtime.org) only after attempting to contact the server operator.

 Problems with the [NTP Pool](/support/servers/ntppoolservers) must be reported to the [NTP Pool Manager](mailto:ask@ntp.org).